A budgie’s cere is the piece of flesh that covers the top of the beak. Think of it as a nose for budgies that contains the nostrils.

 - Determine if the budgie is getting enough vitamins and minerals through its diet.
-If not, a vet may recommend vitamin and calcium supplements.
+If not, a vet may recommend vitamin or calcium supplements.

-Hyperkeratosis is rarely a life-threatening condition, and you may be able to treat it at home.
+Hyperkeratosis is rarely a life-threatening condition.
 You can remove excess keratin by soaking the keratin with mineral oil and removing the scales with a cotton swab.

 Scaly Face Mites

-Scaly face mites are small parasites that live on patches of a budgie’s skin that aren’t covered in feathers.
+Scaly face mites are tiny parasites that live on a budgie’s skin that isn’t covered by feathers.

-For this reason, the face is often the first area that’s affected, giving them their name.
+For this reason, the face is often the first affected area, hence their name.
 They’re common in budgerigars, even though they can affect all birds.
-In fact, they’re often called budgie mites.

-With the scientific name of knemidokoptes, scaly face mites, when left untreated, can affect the entire body.
-However, this usually starts at the cere as a brown growth.
+When left untreated, scaly face mites (scientific name knemidokoptes) can affect the entire body.
+However, the problem usually starts at the cere as a brown growth.